MatiasFrutos/DevProject-Starter-Generator/README.md

   README.md
 ```

-## How it works
+---

-The CLI receives a template name and a project name.
+## 🔄 How it works

-Example:
+When you run:

 ```bash
 dpsg create backend demo-api
 ```

-Then it:
+The CLI performs the following steps:

 ```txt
 1. Validates the selected template.